. . . : : History / David’s Bio, Background & Achievements

 Tools of the Trade

-Meet my 15–year-old 15 inch MacBook Pro with an SSD and 8 GB of RAM upgrade.
+Meet my 17-year-old 15 inch MacBook Pro with an SSD and 8 GB of RAM upgrade.
 It’s my primary go to for my writing.
-To this day Snow Leopard is still the snappiest and most well designed version of Mac OS X and macOS ever.
+To this day Snow Leopard is still the snappiest and most well designed version of Mac OS X and macOS ever made.
 It’s the iPhone 6S of operating systems.
 I had my iPhone 6S for six years before getting a used iPhone 12 Pro.
-I also have a 25–year-old iMac with the original 6 GB HD running Mac OS 9.2.2, a 14–year-old 27 inch iMac named “Yoda” running Sierra and Snow Leopard loaded with 2019 non-A.I. versions of Adobe CC, and a Dell XPS running current versions of Adobe CC, Maxon One, and DaVinci Resolve with an RTX 3090 for Blender and Unreal with Windows 11 named “Vader” sporting a 4K display and Wacom tablet.
+I also have a 27–year-old iMac with the original 6 GB HD running Mac OS 9.2.2, a 16-year-old 27 inch iMac named “Yoda” running Sierra and Snow Leopard loaded with 2019 non-A.I. versions of Adobe CC, and a 2023 Dell XPS running current versions of Adobe CC, Maxon One, and DaVinci Resolve with an RTX 3090 for Blender and Unreal with Windows 11 named “Vader” sporting a 4K display and Wacom tablet.
 I’ve recently added “Skywalker,” a 2020 5K iMac and “Rogue One,” a 14-inch M3 Pro MacBook Pro.
 I’m a big believer that sometimes the latest gear isn’t always the best for the job at hand.
 My 27 inch iMac is 12 years older than my Dell XPS, but for vector-based work it’s just as peppy.
 I also continue the art of napkin and Post-It sketches working out a concept on paper before ever jumping into Adobe Illustrator.
-As of 2025 I’ve migrated over to Affinity Suite.
+As of 2026 I’ve completely migrated over to Affinity Suite.
+I’ve also unplugged myself from the Adobe and Maxon matrix.
+No more subs for me.
+I won’t be back.

 While aboard The Bantu Wind, Marion wipes the grimy mirror and then quickly flips it over.
 “Waaahhh!”
 Indy wearily glances over at Marion: “It’s not the years, honey, it’s the mileage.”